Learn everything about data visualization

 How can interactive content be useful to make data visualization more interesting?

-For instance, let’s get back to the first example: you want to publish a research on some topics.
-With interactive content, you can go even more in-depth and get your readers not just to read passively but also to answer questions throughout their reading.
+For instance, let’s get back to the first example: you want to publish your research on some topics.
+With interactive content, you can go even more in-depth and get your readers not only to read passively but also to answer questions throughout their reading.
 Then, you go for a creative, interactive piece.
-It may be an infographic or a dynamic e-book.
+It may be an infographic or a dynamic ebook.

 Users, then, can make choices and decide where to go and which stats to see.
 The content gets more personalized every time they choose a path.
 Readers can also zoom in and investigate specific details of the diagrams.
 They can filter the data and look at it from any perspective, learning a lot in a non-tiresome way.